BankingofThings/BoT-Python-SDK/README.md

 ```bash
 source venv/bin/activate
 ```
-To exit the virtual environment, type:
+To exit the virtual environment, type the following command.
+If you execute this, you need to rerun the previous one.
 ```bash
 deactivate
 ```